Long Island Accidents Involving Cellphones

 Behavior of Both Parties

-For example, if two people passed a stop sign at the same time, a person has to evaluate the specific facts.
+If two people passed a stop sign at the same time, a person has to evaluate the specific facts.
 For example, if one is using a hands-free phone and one is holding a mobile phone that could be different.
 In this case, one driver is doing something that is permissible and one is not.